kulttuuri/HipchatNotifications/README.md

 ## How to install

-1. Send folder HipchatNotifications into your `mediawiki_installation/extensions` folder.
+1) Send folder HipchatNotifications into your `mediawiki_installation/extensions` folder.

-2. Add settings listed below in your `localSettings.php`.
-Note that it is mandatory to set these settings for this extension to work.
+2) Add settings listed below in your `localSettings.php`.
+Note that it is mandatory to set these settings for this extension to work:

 	require_once("$IP/extensions/HipchatNotifications/hipchat_notifications.php");
 	// HipChat API token.
 Create or view your API keys here: https://hipchat.com/admin/api